thebestsophist/workspace/README.md

 If you are new to Compass–or need a constant reminder like I do–all you have to do is run `compass watch [myproject]` in the command line and compass will watch and update your css files.

 I have included mixins for two sets of grids: one set at 48em (768px) and a second set at 60em (960px).
 I've tried to keep it all documented, and if you want, it is pretty easy to change or update it yourself.
 I have also included javascript media queries to match the CSS media queries.
 There is also an example for using jQuery's .attr() method and Symphony's JIT Image Manipulation method for serving responsive images.

+To take full advantage of this workspace, you will also need the Screen Detection extension <https://github.com/thebestsophist/Screen-Detection-Extension> installed.
+This will allow you to use server-side optimizations for your media queries.

 Finally, I have not included anything for minimizing your javascript, feel free to do so yourself.